 - Where to go in Freising with kids?

 Things to do in Freising, Germany

-Address: Domberg 36, 85354 Freising, Germany
+Address: Domberg 35, 85354 Freising, Germany

 See Related: Driving in Germany

 Address: Marienplatz, 85354 Freising, Germany

 See Related: Must-See Castles in Germany

-Address: Am Staudengarten 8, 85354 Freising, Germany
+Address: Am Staudengarten 9, 85354 Freising, Germany

 See Related: Best Colleges in Germany for Military Spouses

-Plantage Restaurant and Biergarten
+4. Plantage Restaurant and Biergarten

 Address: Plantage 2, 85354 Freising, Germany

-The best part about this restaurant is that it’s located in the heart of the city, so you’ll be able to see all of the sights and do everything you want to do on your trip.
+Plantage Restaurant and Biergarten is a perfect choice for a fun place to indulge and drink.
+The restaurant is in the heart of the city, so you can see all the sights and do everything you want throughout your trip.

 See Related: History of The Cuckoo Clock